AthleteX-DAO/ax_dapp/README.md

 ## Getting Started

-To get started - got to app.athlete-equity.com and make a deposity
+To get started - got to app.athlete-equity.com and make a deposit

-A few resources to get you started if this is your first Flutter project: